 Ross becomes a place name

-In May 1888 Alfred and Elmyra Nickerson, having bought the Ross property on the south side of the creek, filed the Ross 2nd Addition plat and they named one street in the plat, Ross Street (now 6th Ave West at W. Nickerson Street, along the western border of Seattle Pacific University.)
+In May 1888 Alfred and Elmyra Nickerson, having bought the Ross property on the south side of the creek, filed the Ross Second Addition plat.
+They named one street in the plat, Ross Street (now 6th Ave West at W. Nickerson Street, along the western border of Seattle Pacific University.)

 In 1903 Mary Jane Ross filed a plat of the last portion of land which she had retained.
 It included her homesite, and she named the plat the Ross Home Addition from 6th to 8th Avenues NW, NW 40th to 42nd Streets.
 The lots in this plat were to be developed by Mary Jane’s son-in-law, James Sparkman, a real estate agent.